 It also works the other way around.
-You can have 500 user accounts on your Access Server but only license it for 100 connections, and if 25 of those 500 users are connected then you can still connect 75 VPN tunnels with any of the 500 accounts.
-So in other words, the licensing system does not look at how many user accounts you have, but how many VPN tunnel are connected at the same time.
-So if you have 500 user accounts but you anticipate that only about 90 of them will ever be online at the same time, then a license key for 100 is perfectly fine.
+You can have 500 user accounts on your OpenVPN Access Server but only license it for 100 connections, and if 25 of those 500 users are connected then you can still connect 75 VPN tunnels with any of the 500 accounts.
+So in other words, the subscription licensing system does not look at how many user accounts you have, but how many VPN tunnel are connected at the same time.
+So if you have 500 user accounts but you anticipate that only about 90 of them will ever be online at the same time, then a subscription for 100 VPN connections is perfectly fine.

 And if for example you have 10 VPN tunnel connections active on a server that is on a subscription for 10 connections, then anyone trying to establish the 11th connection will be denied access and receive a message that the licensed amount has been exceeded.
 When one of the currently connected tunnels is stopped, then that opens up 1 license and the user can then log in.

 A subscription can be activated on multiple Access Server at the same time.
 This allows for automatic sharing of the subscription across multiple Access Servers.
 The way this works is that as long as the total amount of VPN connections on all Access Servers using the same subscription stays at or below the amount of allowed VPN connections on the subscription, then all servers will be allowed to connect the maximum amount of connections.
 Only when you go over, does the subscription system start forcing the Access Servers to kick some users off to stay within the limits.